Duty: Marcus Aurelius

-Nietzsche
+Friedrich Nietzsche

 Friedrich Nietzsche is among the fiercest critics of the concept of duty.
 "What destroys a man more quickly", he asks, "than to work, think, and feel without inner necessity, without any deep personal desire, without pleasure—as a mere automaton of 'duty'?".

 Nietzsche claims that the task of all higher education is "to turn men into machines".
 The way to turn men into machines is to teach them to tolerate boredom.
 This is accomplished, Nietzsche says, by means of the concept of duty.

 The writings of Arthur Schopenhauer, including On the Basis of Morality, greatly influenced Nietzsche.
 These influences led Nietzsche to undertake a series of inversions, challenging the idea that morality stemmed from "compassion or sympathy."
 Instead, Nietzsche asserted that morality was rooted in life's self-overcoming through the will to power.
 As part of these inversions, Nietzsche explored concepts like "duty" and "pity", previously discussed by Immanuel Kant and Schopenhauer respectively.

-George Howison

-George Howison anchored freedom in duty, writing: "Accordingly we may explicate the new doctrine of Jesus into these three truths: (1) That God is the perfect Person, the central member in the universal society actuated by love; (2) that the soul is immortal; (3) that it is free, both in the sense of being the responsible author of all its acts, and in the sense that its fund of ultimate resources is equal to fulfilling its duty to love as God loves."